brianadams2337/acme-shop-flo/docs/migration/migration-demoshop.md

 everything encapsulated at one place and the advantage is flexibility and scalability (e.g If we want to add one more Button type, we'll just add it on one place).
-This folder is auto-imported but still for the same name variables & types we still need to import it explicitly from `#imports` because if not type will not be resolved properly.
+This folder is auto-imported but still for the same name variables & types we still need to import them explicitly from `#imports` because, if not, type will not be resolved properly.
 For raw constants you can simply use the auto-import feature.

 Example: